 Each role will have a different effect on the division of the company assets.

-To make things even harder to divide fairly, some assets may have a direct value like a desk, while others have an intangible value like the company’s reputation.
-Then company debts have to be accounted for before the assets are divided.
+Some assets may have a direct value like a desk, while others have an intangible value like the company’s reputation.
+These factors make dividing assets more challenging, and then company debts have to be accounted for before the assets are divided.

-Division of corporate assets is best left to experts
+Division of corporate assets during divorce is best left to experts.